-This report showcases the power of coupling community and professional science to documenting Vermont’s biodiversity.
+This report showcases the power of coupling community and professional science to document Vermont’s biodiversity.

 Vermonters have risen to the conservation challenge: our community scientists lead the nation with more field observations per capita than any other state.
 We use nearly 8 million observations from almost 12,000 species reported from across the state to help establish a biodiversity baseline for Vermont, critical for understanding and measuring biodiversity changes in the future caused by landscape and climate change.